rocrill/velo_city/README.md

 **Feature 11.
 Admin CRUD pages for Products, Events and Blog**

-* 11.1 As an admin user, I can add products on the Product Managmenet page (#23).
+* 11.1 As an admin user, I can add products on the Product Managmenet page and receive confirmation when done (#23).

   (i)![Admin add product](media/images/readme/admin-add-product-view.png)
   (ii)![Admin add product](media/images/readme/admin-addproduct-2.png)

   Result: Pass

-* 11.2 As an admin user, I can add blog posts on the Blog Management page (#34).
+* 11.2 As an admin user, I can add blog posts on the Blog Management page and receive confirmation when done (#34).

   (i)![Admin add blog post](media/images/readme/admin-addblogpost-1.png)
   (ii)![Admin add blog post](media/images/readme/admin-addblogpost-2.png)

   Result: Pass

-* 11.3 As an admin user, I can add event posts on the Event Management page (#37).
+* 11.3 As an admin user, I can add event posts on the Event Management page and receive confirmation when done (#37).

   ![Admin add event post](media/images/readme/admin-addevent.png)

   Result: Pass

-* 11.4 As an admin user, I can edit and delete products on the all products and product detail pages (#24 and #25).
+* 11.4 As an admin user, I can edit and delete products on the all products and product detail pages and receive confirmation when done (#24 and #25).

   (i)![Admin edit product](media/images/readme/admin-edit-product.png)
   (ii)![Admin edit product](media/images/readme/admin-edit-product-2.png)